 - Espresso Powder – If you prefer a more subtle coffee flavor, use 2 tablespoons of espresso powder.
 For a more prominent flavor, use 3 tablespoons.

 - Instant coffee powder may also be substituted but you will likely need to use more to achieve the same flavor.

 - Tip ~ always start out with a small amount and increase a little at a time.
 Adding a little raw cacao with also enhance the coffee flavor.

 Outside of the hint of coffee and pumpkin what I enjoy about this granola is that it has a hint of savory to it.
 I love sweet, thick and chewy granola but this is a nice change.
-I refer to this recipe as a “dry granola”, meaning that they end result is more of a loose granola.
 It’s not sticky, overly sweet or chunky.
 More light, dry and loose.
 What a description, lol, but there you have it.
 This recipe is one ingredient away from being “nut-free”… so if you are allergic or don’t want to have nuts in your diet, you can replace the pecans with pumpkin seeds, which compliments the pumpkin!